spatialos/gdk-for-unity/docs/content/get-started/build-workers.md

  <br/>
 1. With your project open in the Unity Editor, on your computer’s keyboard, select Ctrl+L (Windows) or Cmd+L (Mac).<br/>
 2. Wait until you see a message in the Editor’s Console window that SpatialOS is ready.
 The message is: SpatialOS ready.
 Access the inspector at http://localhost:21000/inspector.<br/>
-3. In your Unity Editor, play a Scene from your project.<br/>
+3. In your Unity Editor, play the FPS-Development Scene.<br/>

 <br/>
 #### Next: [Upload and launch your game]({{urlRoot}}/content/get-started/upload-launch.md)